-For 2020/21, the respective estimated Collection Fund position of each of its constituent authorities (Bedford, Central Bedfordshire and Luton) has resulted in a net collection fund surplus of £366k for this Authority.
+For 2022/23, the respective estimated Collection Fund position of each of its constituent authorities (Bedford, Central Bedfordshire and Luton) has resulted in a net collection fund surplus of £345k for this Authority, with a further £46k deficit spread from 2022/21 in 2022/23 and 2023/24.
 This means that the Authority's net funding from council tax for this year only is effectively increased by that amount.
 This is detailed on an individual authority basis in Table 4 below.